Mets' deGrom plays catch, studies mechanics amid side issue - WTMJ

 DeGrom was uncharacteristically wild in the fifth inning Sunday, walking three batters in an inning for only the second time in his big league career.
 He threw two warm-up pitches ahead of the sixth inning before leaving the game after 68 pitches.

-DeGrom said his mechanics were off in the fifth, causing the right-hander to drop his arm angle and get under the ball — hindering his ability to control all his pitches.
+Rojas said deGrom’s mechanics were off in the fifth, causing the right-hander to drop his arm angle, get under the ball and sail it high of his target.
+The Mets believes the delivery issues are tied to the tightness, and Rojas said deGrom willingly went on the IL in part because he wanted to correct that flaw.

-DeGrom said Tuesday that he became concerned when he couldn’t fix his delivery on the fly, normally a strength for the three-time All-Star.

-“I felt like that was stopping me from making the adjustment, the tightening up, from making the adjustment I needed to,” he said.

-Pitching coach Jeremy Hefner and others on New York’s staff will closely monitor deGrom’s motion as he plays catch the next few days.
-DeGrom also will get massages and other treatments on his side — the tightness is centered near his lower-right back — prior to playing catch.
+Pitching coach Jeremy Hefner and others on New York’s staff plan to closely monitor deGrom’s motion as he plays catch the next few days.
+DeGrom will also get massages and other treatments on his side — the tightness is centered near his lower-right back — prior to playing catch.

 “This is what happens sometimes when you’re tight from a particular area,” Rojas said.
 “You don’t feel pain, but it really causes you to move differently, rotate, land, it causes a lot of things.
 You can lose your arm angle, and it can expose some things.”

-The Mets will have deGrom loosen and throw daily until he’s ready for a bullpen session — deGrom said he wanted to keep the arm moving while the tightness hopefully subsides.
+The Mets will have deGrom loosen and throw daily until he’s ready for a bullpen session.
 Rojas was unsure if deGrom would return when he’s eligible May 20.
-DeGrom and the club don’t believe this tightness is related to the lat issue.

 DeGrom is baseball’s hardest-throwing starting pitcher, with 79 pitches of 100 mph or higher since the start of the 2020 season, according to MLB Statcast.
 Miami’s Sixto Sánchez in second with 13.